 The GSM-90 is available in two versions – a slow reading version and a fast reading version for flexibility.
 Each consists of one (170x70mm) cylindrical sensor, and a sturdy aluminum package (220x245x70mm) which contains all the unit’s electronics.

 The instrument is microprocessor based for full remote control capability and time-savings.
 The results of measurement are available in serial form (RS-232-C interface) for collection by data acquisition systems, terminals or computers.
 The same RS-232 link provides the means of control to the instrument.

 The GSM-90 is a compact version of the GSM-19 Overhauser magnetometer that:

 The instrument does not have a keyboard and display; therefore, all control of the instrument is through a computer or terminal.

 GEMLinkW (PC Software) supplied with GSM-90 can be used for this purpose.
 Any other communication software commercially available (like Xtalk, Flashlink Mirror, Hyperlink etc.) capable of sending and receiving RS232 can also be used.
 Communication is very simple and requires sending only few bytes to the magnetometer.

 The EUROMAG takes advantage of many of the benefits of the Overhauser system as described in the Overhauser product pages.
-You can also refer to the technical papers on this site and the GSM-90 brochure.

 If you would like a quote or more information about Gem Systems.